--THIS PAGE IS UNDER CONSTRUCTION-
+-THIS PAGE WILL REMAIN UNDER CONSTRUCTION-

 As I (Ryan) live in Cordova longer and longer- I’m trying to figure out a way to get more people on bikes.
 Cordova sits on the coastal side of the Chugach National Forest, the second largest National Forest in the United States.
 Cordova is landlocked, surrounded by mountains and glaciers to the North and East, and the waters of Prince William Sound and the Gulf of Alaska to the West and South.
 In all of it’s beauty, it doesn’t seem all that plentiful when it comes to mountain bike and cycling options.
 Our road- the Copper River Highway (Alaska State Route 10,) follows the old railroad bed east and north, and ends just north of Miles Lake and Childs Glacier approximately 50 miles.
 Unfortunately- the changing currents of the mighty Copper River washed out a bridge at mile marker 36.
 In the summer there is a shuttle service that takes people across on an airboat, otherwise you can take a skiff, packraft, or other watercraft.
 In the winter, snowmachiners can travel across.